Guide for reviewers

 • Methodology.
 Do authors use a sound and appropriate methodology (the latest ‘hottest’ method is not necessarily the best for the problem at hands)?
 Is the methodology properly described to a degree that it can be replicated?

-• Research data and visualisations.
+• Research data and visualizations.
 Has the data been collected in an appropriate way (with regards to ethics, technical limitations, and potential bias sources)?
 Is the data collection procedure described sufficiently so that it can be replicated?
 Are the data and analysis results visualised in a readable and comprehensive way, without unnecessary details and repetitions?

 • Results, discussion and conclusions.
 Are the reported findings supported by the data?
 Is the discussion sufficiently elaborated and does it put the findings in the context of already existing knowledge, relate to earlier studies, outline the limitations and uncertainty sources of the current work?
 Are the conclusions concise and solely based on the findings, avoiding general and trivial statements?